 Following introductions, the camp opened Friday with an overview by barbecue historians and authors Bob Garner and John Shelton Reed.
 Then Hanson quickly got to the, ahem, meat of the matter.

 Hanson delved into the intricacies of the muscle versus fat ratios of beef brisket.
 He went into detail on how the specifics of the various means of raising cattle – and the breeds themselves – influence the final product.

 Five briskets ranging from USDA Choice to a Japanese Waygu breed Super Prime were selected for the class’s next session.
-Hanson provided an overview of how seasonings not only affected taste, but how they would affect the delicate marbling that would render the meat tender enough to fall apart in one’s fingers.
+Hanson provided an overview of how seasonings not only affected taste but how they affected the delicate marbling that would render the meat tender enough to fall apart in one’s fingers.

 Trimmings from the briskets were then used to make Texas Hot Link sausages.
-Students learned correct fat-to-lean proportions, the many different casings used commercially and the flavor profiles different spice combinations would impart on the finished product.
+Students learned correct fat-to-lean proportions, the many different casings used commercially, and the flavor profiles different spice combinations would impart to the finished product.

 Saturday’s program began as the sun rose by putting a traditional North Carolina whole hog on a cooker for the evening meal.
 After a smoker-side breakfast of four types of sausages and biscuits, students donned protective coats and hairnets and entered the facility’s meat labs for an in-depth session on converting carcasses to the various cuts used in barbecue.

 Led by Hanson’s team, the class cut out ribs, chops and tenderloins, learning how bone, muscle groups and even membranes made the finished meats we are all familiar with.
 They discovered how liquid solutions improved both flavor and moisture levels.
 (For the uninitiated, marinating adds flavor, while injections of sodium phosphate enhance moisture.)